dschoen24/Mission-To-Mars-Web-Scraping/README.md

 - From there, I created a root route / that will query my Mongo database and pass the mars data into a HTML template to display the data

+- I then created a template HTML file that will take the mars data dictionary and display all of the scraped data in appropriate HTML elements giving me my final HTML results page.